mlaursen/react-md/packages/card/README.md

       <CardTitle>Card Title</CardTitle>
     </CardHeader>
     <CardContent>
-      <Text>Here is some text to display in the card.
+      <Typography>Here is some text to display in the card.
 It is
     </CardContent>
     <CardActions>
       <Button>Action 1</Button>